 Your social media services are precious, but so is your PPC (Pay-Per-Click).
 It’s a crucial component of social media services because it drives traffic to your website, giving your website the potential of generating more sales.
 But what happens when your social media services team drops the ball or when PPC goes awry?
-Read below and find out!
+Read below and find out more about PPC mistakes that you might be doing.

 Probably the first thing you should do when setting up targeting is to determine the location.
 If you don’t pay close attention, you could up making a costly mistake.
 For example, if your target is a specific city, ensure that it’s targeted there.
 You don’t want to run the campaign and then realize you set your targeting for the whole globe!
 Targeting is one of the great things about paid advertising.
 So don’t blow it by missing the mark and rendering your whole campaign useless.